damianhakert/damianhakert.github.io/source/posts/2016-09-06-resolving-merge-conflicts-from-the-gitlab-ui.html.md

 They're really annoying!

 When there's a conflict, a merge request can't be merged without manual intervention.
-(As mentioned above, a conflict means that a merge can't be performed automatically.)

 If you can't resolve merge conflicts within GitLab, that means that any merge request with a conflict needs to be checked out locally, resolved locally,